 "When you work the soil with your hands, feel the sun and the wind on your face, listen to the birds, watch the butterflies, soak in the beauty of the fields and mountains, and then cut your flowers and eat your harvest, you are connected in the best way possible to all that is healthy and good in the world."

 Community Garden Information

 - The garden plots measure 15 ft x 20 ft each.

-- Each plot can be rented for $35 for members and $50 for nonmembers.
+- Each plot can be rented for $35 by Mass Audubon members.

 - Gardeners may rent multiple plots if they wish.

-- We also have 4 accessible raised bed gardens—please call for more information.
+- We also have 4 accessible raised bed gardens—please call or email us for more information.

 How to Apply

 Online registration for garden plots opens in April.
 If you would like to apply for financial assistance for a garden plot in the 2021 season, please call 413-637-0320 or email us.